Skip to content Skip to main navigation Report an accessibility issue

 All entering students must have, as a minimum, competency in mathematics through ordinary differential equations, competency in atomic and nuclear physics, and competency consistent with an introductory course in nuclear engineering.
 If such competencies do not exist, the student must take appropriate courses for undergraduate credit.
 More details about these requirements are provided on the Graduate Admissions page.

-NE Associate Department Head for Graduate Studies Nicholas Brown is the contact for all interested students, both those with nuclear engineering degrees and those from other disciplines.
+NE Department Head and Director of Graduate Studies Brian Wirth is the contact for all interested students, both those with nuclear engineering degrees and those from other disciplines.

 Financial Support Opportunities